 - Avoid disclosure of confidential data; and

-- Minimise lock-in effects where de fact the manufacturers of IoT machines become the owners of generated data since they have the control on it.
-This would be achieved obliging manufacturers, service providers or other parties, to provide access to the data they hold against remuneration after anonymisation.
+- Minimize lock-in effects where the manufacturers of IoT machines become the owners of generated data since they have control over it.
+This would be achieved obliging manufacturers, service providers or other parties, to provide access to the data they hold against remuneration after anonymization.
 Such provision sounds like a compulsory license that would entail the same issues mentioned above in relation to open data rules.

 3. The amending of rules on product liability and data portability and interoperability